thuhole/shamir-key-sharing/README.md

 # shamir-key-generate
-Generate salt or key using Shamir's Secret Sharing Algorithm
+Generate salt or key, then share it using Shamir's Secret Sharing Algorithm

 # Usage:
 Generate keys and send emails to admins: